 Table of Contents

-Recently, an outbreak of the Wuhan coronavirus (now named COVID-19) in China has caused global concern.
+An outbreak of the coronavirus (now called COVID-19) in China is causing global concern.
 It came from a seafood and meat market in Wuhan, China, in December.
 It has since spread to other countries, including the United States.
-The market sold live and recently killed animals, which is where the virus originated.

 What is a coronavirus?